maxant/kafka-data-consistency/mf/README.md

 - billing stream with tracing see TODO in streaming application
 - spans from browser => debug and see what headers are set when calling downstream. or look for jeager web?
 - cron job for jaeger
-- fix cases that dont show in ui
 - sales => why isnt the draft button locked when clicked?
 - sales => kafka business error doesnt return to browser
-- fix external sales
 - nginx + http2
 - billing2 => compare to using DB to store state?
 - remove old stuff from this git repo so we can link to this repo in presentations